RE

 54

-A. Having a strategy is a matter of discipline.
+A. Having a strategy is a matter of

 B. It involves the configuration of a tailored value chain that enables a company to offer unique value.